siihoon920/Speaker-Knowledge-Replication-with-Magpie-3/xpec.md

 # Material

-## real trials
+## critical trials

-we use 24 situations in which 3 binary factors below can vary:
+we use 24 paragraphs in which 3 binary factors below can vary:

 - context type about the certainty level of speaker knowledge(full or partial)
-- type of trigger( scalar trigger vs focused trigger)
+- type of trigger(scalar trigger vs focused trigger)
 - type of continuation (complement vs cancelation)

 ### sentences for self paced reading